In-depth reviews

 Like many electric cars, including the Volkswagen ID.4 and Skoda Enyaq iV that the Q4 e-tron shares its platform with, Audi’s latest SUV features a minimalist dashboard.
 But the Q4 does have physical buttons for the climate control and some other functions below it on a 'floating' panel that also houses the gear selector.

 For some, that may represent a return to the dark ages, but others will find it easier than the touch-sensitive sliding bars used in Volkswagen's ID models.
 There are high-quality materials all around the Q4's cabin, with a soft and squishy finish on top of the dashboard in particular.
-It feels broadly similar to petrol-powered Audis, which is no bad thing, but is even more refined with no engine noise to endure.
+There are just a few harder plastics on the door inserts and the area around the gear shifter.
+Generally, the cabin feels broadly similar to petrol-powered Audis, which is no bad thing, but is even more refined with so little engine noise to endure.

 Equipment, options & accessories

-Sport features 19-inch aerodynamic alloy wheels for reduced drag, LED headlights, a powered tailgate, heated front seats, keyless go, an 11.6-inch touchscreen, plus a 10.25-inch Virtual Cockpit instrument panel.
+Sport is the entry point into the range and features 19-inch aerodynamic alloy wheels for reduced drag, LED headlights, a powered tailgate, heated front seats, keyless go, an 11.6-inch touchscreen, plus a 10.25-inch Virtual Cockpit instrument panel.
 You also get safety kit like adaptive cruise control, lane departure warning, front and rear parking sensors and a reversing camera as standard.
+With all this kit as standard, we see little reason to upgrade to higher-spec models, unless you pine after something with a sportier appearance.

 Above that is S line, which adds 20-inch alloys, more aggressive front and rear bumpers and sports suspension.
 It also gets a black headliner, leather sports seats and 40:20:40 folding rear seats – the rear bench in base cars only splits 60:40.
 The new-for-2023 Black Edition builds on the S line spec with larger 21-inch wheels, a gloss black exterior styling pack and a hexagonal sports steering wheel.

-Three main option packs are available on the Q4 e-tron: the Technology Pack, the Technology Pack Plus and the Safety Pack.
-Costing around £1,500, the former adds Matrix LED headlights, an upgraded SONOS sound system, a wireless phone charging pad and a couple more USB-C charging ports.
-Step up further to the Technology Pack Plus and, in addition to what’s offered by the standard Tech Pack, you get a head-up display, a panoramic sunroof, a gesture-controlled powered bootlid and a 360-degree camera system.
+Three main option packs are available on the Q4 e-tron: the Technology Pack and the Technology Pack Pro .
+Costing around £1,500, the Technology Pack adds Matrix LED headlights, an upgraded SONOS sound system, a wireless phone charging pad and a couple more USB-C charging ports.
+Step up further to the Technology Pack Pro and, in addition to what’s offered by the standard Tech Pack, you get a clever augmented reality head-up display, a panoramic sunroof, a gesture-controlled powered bootlid and a 360-degree camera system.
 This costs around £5,000 extra.

-At just over £650, the Safety Pack adds blind spot monitoring and extra sensors for the collision warning system.
-Buyers can also spec a heat pump for around £1,000 for more efficient heating of the cabin during winter months – a worthy addition if you ask us – while the 360-degree camera can be added for just over £500 if you’re not fussed by the bundle of extra kit in the Technology Pack Plus.
+Buyers can also spec a heat pump for around £1,000 for more efficient heating of the cabin during winter months – a worthy addition if you ask us – while the 360-degree camera can be added for just over £500 if you’re not fussed by the bundle of extra kit in the Technology Pack Pro.

 Infotainment, apps & sat nav